-Data on foreign airline operators' revenues and expenses in the United States are available only from surveys conducted by BEA.
+Data on foreign ocean carriers' expenses in the United States are only available from surveys conducted by BEA.

 The Census Bureau conducts economic surveys of establishments in services industries and includes on those surveys broad questions pertaining to revenues derived from sales to foreign persons.
 While these surveys do not identify the type of service or the country of the foreign customer, both of which are required by the ITAs, BEA has used information reported on Census surveys to expand the mailing lists for several of its surveys.